hexagoncircle/ryan-mulligan-dev/src/blog/css-custom-prop-fallbacks.md

 </ul>
 ```

 What do you think?
-Please feel free to join us on [the Mastadon thread](https://fosstodon.org/@hexagoncircle/110713633805281051) with your opinions and feedback. 🙌
+Please feel free to join us on [the Mastadon thread](https://fosstodon.org/@hexagoncircle/110713633805281051) with your opinions and feedback.
+Also, check out [this CodePen](https://codepen.io/hexagoncircle/pen/ExOEjGG) if you'd like to experiment with the different methods described here.

 ## Helpful resources